Therapy Newsletter’s COVID-19 Response Unit

 Triwest covers physical therapy telehealth services, depending on the patient’s plan.
 Similar to Aetna, Triwest is more flexible in terms of mode of communication, including skype, facetime or zoom.
-Consents or special documents are not required, however Triwest may require authorization for all the patients availing a telehealth service, but it is best to verify with Triwest directly.
+Consents or special documents are not required, however Triwest will require prior authorization for all the patients availing a telehealth service.
+Triwest requires modifier 95 and the place of service should be 11.

 7. BCBS NY, WY and Ohio Aetna

 May allow physical therapists to bill CPT codes 99441-99443 via telehealth.
 This coverage is state specific and you need to check with your payer.

 May pay for CPT codes 97110, 97112, 97116, 97530 and 97535 via telehealth effective for both commercial and Medicare Advantage population until June 30.
 At Therapy Newsletter, we have observed several BCBS plans in different states allow for the reimbursement of 97112, but it’s best to check specific plans.

 9. Payer Providence Health Plan of Oregon, Oklahoma